 If you’re looking to develop an eCommerce business that stands out against other boilerplate business websites built using Squarespace or Shopify, you should check out Webflow for this reason alone.

 It’s often said that a picture is worth a thousand words.
-Whether you’re a developer, a coder, a graphic designer, or simply someone with a business idea you want to present, rapid prototyping helps you come prepared for a meeting or business proposal, so you can show your clients rather than simply telling them how amazing your product’s going to be.
+Whether you’re a developer, coder, product manager, graphic designer, or simply someone with a business idea you want to present, rapid prototyping helps you come prepared for a meeting or business proposal, so you can show your clients rather than simply telling them how amazing your product’s going to be.

 Creating prototypes and mock-ups also helps to get everybody on your team on the same page.
 It can be challenging to get creatively-minded designers, technically-minded programmers, and financially-oriented investors talking the same language.

 Rapid prototyping creates an open environment of sharing and collaboration rather than competition and in-fighting.